 Save, Invest, or Pay Down Debt

-One of the more encouraging bits of data I read recently is that 64% of workers plan to save or invest their tax refunds.
+One of the more encouraging bits of data I read recently is that 64% of workers plan to save money or invest their tax refunds.
 The Principal Financial Well-Being Index points out that a majority of recipients are planning to use their tax refunds in a savvy manner.

 Saving or investing your tax refund can be a smart move.
 When you buy something, you simply consume.
 That money is gone, and all you have to show for it is a depreciating item.
 (Unless you go on vacation.
 There are advantages associated with certain experiences.)

 When you save or invest, though, that money is working on your behalf.
 It earns interest, compounding so that you have more money in the long run.
 On top of that, the money you save or invest can help you in the future.
-It’s insurance against a rainy day.
-You don’t have to use debt to address a financial setback if you have money saved up.
+It's insurance against a rainy day.
+You don't have to use debt to address a financial setback if you have money saved up.
 Saving or investing your money can be a smart way to use your tax refund.
 Check out some of our great reviews on investing such as our Motif Investing Review or our Lending Club Review.

 Another option is to pay off your debt using your tax refund.
 If you have high-interest debt, this can essentially provide you with a great return on your money.
 Paying off a credit card balance with an interest rate of 18.99% will ultimately benefit you more in the long run than saving (APY of 1% if you're lucky) or investing (annualized returns of 6% or 7% if you're lucky).